How Long Do Batteries Last In A Vape?

-There are a lot of misconceptions surrounding vapes and batteries.
-Some of these misconceptions are holdovers from the days of moral panic, where concerned parents were deeply worried about exploding vapes.
+There are a lot of misconceptions surrounding vapes and vape batteries.
+Some of these misconceptions are holdovers from the days of moral panic, where concerned parents were deeply worried about exploding vapes

 “How long do they last?”.

 The answer is very complicated.
-It depends on how frequently you’re using your vape, the type of vape you’re using (and the type of battery in your vape), the coil you’re using - the list goes on.
+It depends on how frequently you’re using your vape, the type of vape or vape pen you’re using (and the type of battery in your vape), the coil you’re using - the list goes on.
+On average though, most vape pen batteries should last around 6-12 months under normal usage.

-How long your battery will last per charge can vary significantly based on usage.
-We can, however, attempt to answer another question: how many times you’ll be able to charge your vape before your battery’s capacity starts to decline.
+How long your vape battery will last per charge can vary significantly based on usage.
+We can, however, attempt to answer another question: how many times you’ll be able to charge your vape before your vape's battery capacity starts to decline.

-How many times can I charge my vape?
+How many times can I charge my vape pen battery?

 While there’s still variety in the different kinds of batteries vapes might use, they’re almost universally lithium-ion.